History of Luton: 20th century

 In World War II, the Vauxhall Factory built Churchill tanks as part of the war effort and was heavily camouflaged.
 The Vauxhall factory made Luton a target for the Luftwaffe and the town suffered a number of air raids, in which 107 people died.
 There was extensive physical damage to the town and over 1,500 homes were damaged or destroyed.
 Other industry in the town such as SKF (producing ball bearings), made a vital contribution to the war effort.
 Although a bomb landed at the SKF Factory no major damage was inflicted.

 After World War II, there was a programme of slum clearance in the older inner suburbs of the town, whilst a number of substantial estates of council housing were built, notably at Farley Hill, Stopsley, Limbury, Marsh Farm, Leagrave, and (Hockwell Ring).
 The M1 opened in 1959, skirting the western edge of the town.
 In 1962 a new library (to replace the Carneige Library) was opened by the Queen in the corner of St George's Square.
 In the late 1960s a large part of the town centre was cleared to build a covered shopping centre, the Arndale Centre, which was opened in 1972.
 The Arndale Centre was renamed The Mall Luton in 2006.
+Since 2024 it has been known as Luton Point.

 In 1993 the town's higher education college became the University of Luton.
 Following mergers with other institutions, this became the University of Bedfordshire in 2006.

 A new station was opened at Luton Airport Parkway in 1999.